 1. The Danyang-Kunshan Grand Bridge, China

-The bridge is 164.8km long, located between Shanghai and Nanjing.
+The longest bridge in the world is The Danyang-Kunshan Grand Bridge.
+It is is 164.8km long, located between Shanghai and Nanjing.
 It is meant for a high speed rail, across the Yangtze River delta, all the way from Danyang to Kunshan.

 It was opened officially on 2011, after a construction process which took 4 years, costing about 8.5 Billion dollars.
 It holds the Guinness world record as the longest bridge as of June 2011.